nestauk/sg_covid_impact/reports/technical_report/4_results.md

 <div class=altair s3_path="tweets_open_close_norm.json" static_path="tweets_open_close_norm.png" id="fig:tweets_open_close_norm"> Relative frequency of "open" or "close" being contained in a tweet's text when compared to the same week in the previous year
 </div>

-[@fig:tweets_open_close_norm] shows a large, sharp spike in tweets containing "close" in the middle of March 2020 when the country first went into lockdown.
+[@Fig:tweets_open_close_norm] shows a large, sharp spike in tweets containing "close" in the middle of March 2020 when the country first went into lockdown.
 Half as many tweets mentioned "close" in the week of April 15 2020 when compared to the equivalent week in 2019; however this was due to an increase in tweets mentioning "close" in Easter 2019 which occurred within this week, therefore this effect should be ignored when interpreting the potential effects of Covid-19.
 There is a large but wider peak in tweets containing "open" in June and July 2020, when restrictions were due to be lifted.
 From October 2020, the number of tweets mentioning "close" rose again as more restrictions were imposed.